redox-os/ion/text/0001-variable-assignments.md

 Variables are assigned using the `let` keyword.
 A `let` statement will consist of any number of variable keys on the left side of the statement, an assignment operator, and a collection of associated values on the right side of the statement.
-Variables may be optionally-typed, which will ensure that values fit the expected critea for the variables.
+Variables may be optionally-typed, which will ensure that values fit the expected criteria for the variables.

 # Motivation
 [motivation]: #motivation